kaschka/kaschka/README.md

 👋 Hi, I’m @kaschka

-- 🔐 I work in IT security, currently as a security architect
+- 🔐 I am a information security expert, currently working as a security architect
 - ⌨️ But I also have some development experience in backend enterprise environments
 - 🗨️ and do prefer OOP languages, like Java or C++